dnmfarrell/Perl6-One-Liners/README.md

     perl -alne 'print "@{[map { abs } @F]}"'

-Find the total number of fields (words) on each line
+Find the total number of letters on each line

-    perl -alne 'print scalar @F'
+    perl6 -ne '.chars.Int.say' example.txt

-Print the total number of fields (words) on each line followed by the line
+Find the total number of words on each line

-    perl -alne 'print scalar @F, " $_"'
+    perl6 -ne '.words.Int.say' example.txt

+Find the total number of elements on each line, split on a comma

+    perl6 -ne '.split(",").Int.say' example.txt

 Find the total number of fields (words) on all lines